Professor: Scott M. LaBrake, Ph.D. Course: Astronomy 50 Lab

 Week 2 The Motions of the Sky (Report due in class on Thursday 4/16/15)

-Week 3 Phases of the Moon (Report due in class on Thursday 4/23/15)
+Week 3 Size of and distance to the Moon (Report due in class on Thursday 4/23/15)

 Week 6 No Lab